Modes

 Modes with Multiple Rows

-When performing calculations with more than one Payment or Charge, remember that the mode you select in each row applies only to that row.
+When performing calculations with more than one Payment or Charge, the mode you select in each row applies only to that row.
 To avoid unexpected results from mismatched modes, as described below, you should aim for consistency by using the same mode across all Payment or Charge rows.

-- The next diagram shows the effect when the first payment series is set to In Advance and the second to In Arrears.
+• The next diagram shows the effect when the first payment series is set to In Advance and the second to In Arrears.
 The mismatch results in a gap, the width of which is equal to the frequency of each series.

-- Conversely, the following diagram depicts what happens when the first payment series is In Arrears and the second is In Advance.
+• Conversely, the following diagram depicts what happens when the first payment series is In Arrears and the second is In Advance.
 Here, the final payment in the first series coincides with the first payment of the second.

 Keep these points in mind when selecting modes across multiple rows to ensure your calculations align with your expectations.